RenatoFarruggio/InformatiklaborWebsiteSorter/README.md

 Generates an HTML page to showcase the submissions, each with a screenshot and link to the submission.

+### Script 6: `script_6_submissions_checker.py`
+**Assumptions:**
+- The `2_Extracted` folder exists and contains multiple subfolders, each with an HTML file.
+- Python environment is set up with BeautifulSoup library installed for HTML parsing.

+Analyzes HTML files in each subfolder for specific requirements such as headings, images, text blocks, lists, hyperlinks, tables, and CSS usage.
+Reports the findings for each submission.

 ## Installation

 To run these scripts, you need to have Python installed on your system along with several dependencies.
 To install these dependencies, navigate to the repository's root directory and run: